-- 82 Every dispute on a matter covered by these Rules between the Association or the Committee Members and:- - 82.1 a member; or - 82.2 a person aggrieved who has ceased to be a member within the previous six months; or shall be dealt with by the Sheriff in the Sheriffdom in which the Association's registered office is located.
+- 82 Every dispute on a matter covered by these Rules between the Association or the Committee Members and:- - 82.1 a Member; or - 82.2 a person aggrieved who has ceased to be a Member within the previous six months; or - 82.3 any other person shall be dealt with by the Association's Complaints Policy as published by the Association from time to time.

-STATUTORY APPLICATIONS TO THE FINANCIAL SERVICES AUTHORITY
+STATUTORY APPLICATIONS TO THE FINANCIAL CONDUCT AUTHORITY

-- Any 10 Members of the Association who have been Members for at least the 12 previous months can apply to the Financial Services Authority to appoint an accountant or actuary to inspect and report on the Association's books on payment to the Financial Services Authority of the costs required. - 84.1 One-tenth of Members can apply to the Financial Services Authority to: - 84.1.1 appoint an inspector to examine and report on the affairs of the Association; or - 84.1.2 call a special general meeting of the Association. - 84.2 If there are more than 1000 Members in the Association, only 100 Members need to apply to the Financial Services Authority in terms of Rule 84.1.
+- 83 Any 10 Members of the Association who have been Members for at least the 12 previous months can apply to the Financial Conduct Authority to appoint an accountant or actuary to inspect and report on the Association's books on payment to the Financial Conduct Authority of the costs required. - 84.1 One-tenth of Members can apply to the Financial Conduct Authority to: - 84.1.1 appoint an inspector to examine and report on the affairs of the Association; or - 84.1.2 call a special general meeting of the Association. - 84.2 If there are more than 1000 Members in the Association, only 100 Members need to apply to the Financial Conduct Authority in terms of Rule 84.1.